 At the free and confidential initial consultation appointment with a member of our Abuse team, we will discuss options for the funding of your claim.

 There are two main ways in which to pay for your claim:

-Claiming for compensation can be an emotionally upsetting process and especially if you don't know your eligibility to act on behalf of another person.
-There are circumstances when clients cannot act in their own right, for example if they are a child (under the age of 18 years), or where they have sustained injuries or other health issues that inhibits them from being able to communicate effectively and manage their financial affairs meaning they are considered a Protected Party.
+Claiming for compensation can be an emotionally upsetting process, and especially if you don't know your eligibility to act on behalf of another person.
+There are circumstances when clients cannot act in their own right, for example if they are a child (under the age of 18 years), or where they have sustained injuries or other health issues that inhibit them from being able to communicate effectively and manage their financial affairs, meaning they are considered a Protected Party.
 At Ramsdens we will assess each survivor as an individual and ensure, where they cannot conduct their own claim, that they have an appointed person to act on their behalf.
-In every cases we also ensure a Survivor is fully supported through the legal process.
+In every case, we also ensure a Survivor is fully supported through the legal process.